World Environment Day

 Region(s): All of UK

 World Environment Day takes place annually on June 5th.
 First celebrated in 1973, World Environment Day is run by the United Nations Environment Programme (UNEP) as a global platform to encourage action to protect and restore our planet.
-The focus for World Environment Day 2024 is land restoration, desertification and drought resilience.
+The focus for World Environment Day 2025 is Beat Plastic Pollution.

 Cost: Free